Ben Helfgott: United Kingdom

+Helfgott was appointed a Member of the Order of the British Empire (MBE) in the 2000 Birthday Honours, for services to community relations.

 In 2012, at a Limmud convention in Nazareth Illit organized to commemorate the 40th anniversary of the Munich massacre, Helfgott was awarded a prize by the mayor.

-In 2018, Helfgott was appointed a Knight Bachelor in recognition of his contribution to services to Holocaust remembrance and education.
+In the 2018 Birthday Honours, Helfgott was appointed a Knight Bachelor in recognition of his contribution to services to Holocaust remembrance and education.

 In October 2020, Helfgott was awarded the Pride of Britain award by Stephen Fry; the 2020 event was held at the Holocaust Memorial in Hyde Park because of the coronavirus pandemic.